Anchorsify/Anchorsify.github.io/_summons/Toad.md

 Parrying a giant toad's weapons is not generally advisable.
 It can only be done by someone with at least 140 STR, and they suffer a Stun (200 - their STR)/10 whether or not they succeed.
 Otherwise, all normal rules for parrying weapons apply.

 **Huge**
-Kyodai cannot hide, due to their size.
-They cannot be knocked airborne or tripped, and any knockback effects have their efficacy reduced by half.
+Kyodai cannot dodge Area of Effect attacks; instead, they block them automatically as a Speed 0 defense.
+They can not enter any level of Stealth, nor Hide.
+They are too heavy to be knocked airborne, knocked back, or knocked prone, and ignore any jutsu or effects that work by binding or physically restraining them.
+Damage from all Small weapons (including Multi-throws) deals half its normal damage, calculated before any potential Partial Success.

+Their physical damage bonus is doubled against anyone who is not Huge or Titanic in size, and they do not take penalties for being in a grapple with anyone who is not Huge or Titanic in size;  anyone who is not at least Large (meaning all humans except those with the Large unique, or Akimichi in Baika X = 6+) cannot grapple them due to their size, and gaining control of a grapple the creature initiated merely has the grapple end, rather than allowing them to take control of it.

 Additionally, their attacks have a range of 20 yards, though are still considered to be melee range.

 **Jump**
 Being toads, they're quite adept at jumping, and frequently do so when they need to cross large distances in a pinch.
 When a Kyodai moves as part of an attack, they may a distance equal to the full Speed worth of movement--in other words, if using a Speed 12 attack they may move up to (12 * 4) 48 yards as part of it.